Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

     * If precisely two or three neighbours are alive then stay alive
     * Otherwise the cell dies from under or over population
 * If a cell is `Dead`
-    * If precisely three of it's neighbours are `Alive` then come alive
+    * If precisely three of its neighbours are `Alive` then come alive
     * Otherwise stay `Dead`!

 ### Data
-First we should define what a Cell it in the context of the G.O.L.
+First we should define what a Cell is in the context of the GoL.

 ```haskell
 data Cell = Alive | Empty